 Diabetic seniors should take proper diet to lessen the risk of complications due to symptoms and for diabetes prevention and management.

-Yet, those seniors who have a keen observation on their diet and lifestyle tend to have lesser complications with diabetes.
+Yet, those seniors who have a keen observation of their diet and lifestyle tend to have lesser complications with diabetes.

 Health panels and nutrition experts claim that not only weight loss but as well as proper diet can do great wonders in having a healthy heart and for controlling diabetes.
-Few simple steps are just easy to follow and economical!
+A few simple steps are just easy to follow and economical!

 Well-rounded Diet with Extra Protein

 Meals for seniors must be Rich in Protein and low in calories.
-According to Any Campbell, as we human grow older, we must lessen our calorie intake.
-She suggested that traditional organic meal like lentils, chickpeas, and beans can be considered as great sources of inexpensive protein to a round out meals, aside from making a plain meal with cereal, toasts, and tea.
+According to Any Campbell, as we humans grow older, we must lessen our calorie intake.
+She suggested that traditional organic meals like lentils, chickpeas, and beans can be considered as great sources of inexpensive protein to a round out meals, aside from making a plain meal with cereal, toasts, and tea.

-Animal protein is not necessary for everyday meal, instead they can be converted into cheap raw veggies that essentially counts upon fighting off diabetes.
+Animal protein is not necessary for an everyday meal, instead, they can be converted into cheap raw veggies that essentially counts upon fighting off diabetes.

 Goodness in Nature

-- Mediterranean Diet is based on a means traditional foods (and drinks) of countries surrounding Mediterranean Sea.
+- Mediterranean Diet is based on a means of traditional foods (and drinks) of countries surrounding the Mediterranean Sea.
 It is considered as a great way to lose weight and improve health.
 It is a lifestyle – including activities, foods, wine in moderation, and meals with family and friends.
-Examples of Mediterranean foods are salad, whole grain pastas with vegetables, sauteed spinach with lemon, and creamy hummus with warm pita.
+Examples of Mediterranean foods are a salad, whole-grain pasta with vegetables, sauteed spinach with lemon, and creamy hummus with warm pita.
 Mediterranean diet helps keep weight under control and lowers cholesterol level and blood pressure.

 A proper choice of food intake and snack time can be the key to a healthy body and mind.
 Having a proper right meal plan can help you improve your blood pressure, blood glucose, and cholesterol number and can also help keep your weight on the right track.